salekh/RWTH-Assignments/README.md

 RWTH-Assignment-Template
 =======================

-This is the LaTeX templare that I use for submitting assignments at my university.
+This is the LaTeX template that I use for submitting assignments at my university.

 ## Features